Ezi99/Ezi99/README.md

 - 👋 Salam, I’m @Ezi99
-- 🌱 I’m currently learning computer science
+- 🌱 Graduate with a BSc in Computer Science
 - 📫 How to reach me ==> ismaeljubranja@mta.ac.il

 <!---